 Previously published work related to ESOS in Malaysia in 2009 and 2013 respectively.
 In 2009, the study conducted by examining 52 companies in Malaysia against 26 ESO firms and their industry peer over 12 years.
 The result of this study conducted have mixed outcome where ESOS is seen to be having better effect to the large company as compare to the smaller company.
 There is notable impact on the performance of the stock of the large company post ESOS announcement while for smaller company only marginally effected.
 The study in 2013 conducted to only one company for the span of 11 years.
-It was concluded in this study that the performance of the size of the firm also play an important role as the mediating effect between ESOS and firm performance.
+It was concluded in this study that the performance of the company is not dependent of ESOS.
+Obiyathulla et al. 2009 studies found that the size of the firm also play an important role as the mediating effect between ESOS and firm performance.

 Conte, Blasi, Kruse and Jampani (1996) in their research have found that ESOS adoption have better performance in compare to the non ESOS adopter.

 Matsunaga (1995), study 123 firm over 11 years period and found that there is a weak correlation between ESOS and company performance.
 The study also add that the result was sensitive and are not consistent over time.